input-output-hk/acp/proposals/acp-001/README.md

 ### Problem statement

-The Adrestia team lacks a single, trusted point-of-reference for their processes and decisions, and has no defined process for proposing new ideas and creating change.
+The Adrestia team lacks a trusted point-of-reference for their processes and decisions, and has no defined process for proposing new ideas and creating change.
 Existing ways of discussing and debating change are unfair, and the results of those discussions are not recorded anywhere.

 The goal is to provide a way for team members to propose and discuss change in an asynchronous and fair manner, and persist the results of those discussions.
-The process should be low-friction and trustworthy, inspiring team members to initiate the change they want to see, improving the effectiveness of the team.
+The process should be low-friction and trustworthy, inspiring team members to initiate and sustain the change they want to see, improving the effectiveness of the team in the long run.

 ## Proposed solution